Connection is my word for 2023

 Sharon K. Summerfield

-At The Nourished Executive we coach business professionals and share strategies to invest in wellbeing, manage stress and prevent burnout.
+At The Nourished Executive we help leaders invest in their wellbeing, with a holistic lens, to prevent burnout.

-We have a strong commitment to giving back, investing in local community creating space for all students to consider careers in construction, science, technology, engineering and math.
+We have a strong commitment to giving back, investing and supporting local community.

 Add A Comment